nightscout/trio-docs/docs/usage/concepts/isf.md

 - **Sensitivity Ratio > 1.0**: You're more insulin-resistant → ISF is decreased (more insulin)
 - **Sensitivity Ratio < 1.0**: You're more insulin-sensitive → ISF is increased (less insulin)
-- **Bounds**: Default range is 70-120% (controlled by Autosens Min/Max settings)
+- **Limits**: Default range is 70-120% (controlled by Autosens Min/Max settings)

 **Example**:

-- Profile ISF: 50 mg/dL/U
-- Autosens Sensitivity Ratio: 1.15 (you're 15% more resistant)
-- Calculated ISF: $\frac{50}{1.15} = 43.5$ mg/dL/U (requires more insulin per unit of glucose)
+??? question "Bill has an ISF of 50 mg/dL/U. Autosens detects resistance and has set his sensitivity ratio to 1.15 (115%).
+What will Bill's new ISF be?"

+    ??? info "Here is the formula:"

+        $$
+        \frac{Current\ ISF}{Autosens\ Ratio}
+        $$

+    ??? note "Calculate Bill's new ISF:"

+        $$
+        \frac{50}{1.15} = 43.5 mg/dL/U
+        $$

+    ??? success "Answer"
+        Bill's ISF is adjusted from 50 mg/dL/U to 43.5 mg/dL/U.
+        Bill requires 15% more insulin.

 ### 2. Dynamic ISF (Optional)

-Dynamic ISF is an advanced feature that adjusts your ISF based on current glucose levels and Total Daily Dose (TDD):
+Dynamic ISF is a more aggressive way to adjust your ISF based on current glucose and/or historical insulin dosing:

 - **Requires**: 7 days of TDD data with 85% coverage (minimum 1,715 data points)
 - **Types**: Logarithmic (default) or Sigmoid
 - **Output**: Dynamic Ratio that replaces the Autosens Ratio each loop cycle
 - **Temporary**: The adjustment changes every loop cycle; it's not a permanent ISF change

+!!! info
+    There are 2 algorithms available for Dynamic ISF.
+Logarithmic Dynamic ISF adjusts your ISF based on current glucose levels and Total Daily Dose (TDD).
+Sigmoid Dynamic ISF adjusts your profile ISF based on how far from your target glucose you currently are.

 **Key Parameters**:

 - **Adjustment Factor**: (Sigmoid) Controls how aggressively ISF changes.
 (Logarithmic) Controls what ISF is used at which glucose.
-(Logarithmic: set to $0.02 \times TDD$, Sigmoid: default is 50%)
+(Logarithmic: should be manually set to $0.02 \times TDD$, Sigmoid: default is 50%)
 - **Autosens Maximum**: Controls the upper limit of the autosens ratio (default: 120%)
 - **Autosens Minimum**: Controls the lower limit of the autosens ratio (default: 70%)
 - **Weighted Average of TDD**: Blends recent (24h) and historical (10-day) insulin use (default: 35%)